 In August 2013, UMBA established a commercial paper program, consisting of its \$125 million Commercial Paper Notes, Series 2013 A (the "Series 2013A Notes"), and its \$75 million Commercial Paper Notes, Series 2013 B (the "Series 2013B Notes" and together with the Series 2013A Notes, the "Notes").
 The Series 2013A Notes are supported by a standby liquidity facility provided by State Street Bank and Trust Co., which expires on August 12, 2022.
-The Series 2013B Notes are supported by a standby liquidity facility provided by U.S. Bank N.A., which expires on August 12, 2022.
+The Series 2013B Notes are supported by a standby liquidity facility provided by a standby liquidity facility provided by LS.
+Bank N.A., which expires on August 12, 2022.
 UMBA may issue Notes under either series on a taxable or tax-exempt basis to further UMBA's and the University's efforts to establish a "just in time" borrowing program to fund the University's capital plan as needed during construction periods.
-The Notes are secured under the Project Trust Agreement, and a contract with the University.
+The Notes are secured under the Project Trust Agreement, and the Contract.
 The Notes are payable from the proceeds of rollover Notes, funds advanced under the applicable standby liquidity facility, bonds to be issued by UMBA in the future, or available funds of the University.
-As of June 30, 2020, UMBA had no Notes outstanding.
+As of February 25, 2021, UMBA had \$31 million in Notes outstanding.